jmathtech/jmathtech/README.md

 ## Newest Project Link
 [ZEUS SUITS SHOP DEMO SITE](https://jmathtech.github.io/zeus-suits-shop/)

-### Hi, My name is Jamil Matheny, and welcome to my profile.
+### Hi, My name is Jamil Matheny, and welcome to my GitHub profile.
 I've studied computer science at ECPI University, through self-taught programming online coursework and books on web development.
 My purpose for programming/ coding is to contribute my skillset to innovate for the development of technology.

 ### Here's what I'm currently working on: 👋